 As this common name implies, the plant is native to South America.

-In warm climates, the dwarf morning glory is a tender perennial.
+In warm climates, the Evolvulus glomeratus is a tender perennial.
 In areas experiencing cold winters, it grows as an annual.

 The plant’s genus name comes from the Latin word ‘evolvo’, which means unraveled or untwisted.

 This is a reference to this type of convolvulus plant that does not twine and twist around a climbing structure.